magenta-aps/datafordeler/.gitlab/merge_request_templates/Standard change.md

 ## Merge instructions

-* If the MR is ready for deployment it can be merged straight away.
-If there is doubt about whether it should go in production, prepare it for merge, add `WIP: ` in front of the title and assign it to the release manager.
+* If the MR is marked as work-in-progres (it has `WIP:` in the start of the title):
+** Approve the MR
+** Unassign yourself
+** Assign the MR to the original author or the release manager ** Add a note in redmine saying the MR was approved, change redmine ticket to `In progress` and assign the redmine ticket to the same person you assigned the MR to.
+* If the MR is not work-in-progress:
+** Merge it.
+** Set the corresponding Redmine ticket to `Done` and unassign yourself
+* In both cases:
-* If set up for squashing, make sure the squash commit message makes sense
+** If set up for squashing, make sure the squash commit message makes sense
-* Set the corresponding Redmine ticket to `Release Management: Approved` and unassign yourself